 I was sitting and thinking at my full time job, reminiscing about my times to Paris and it suddenly dawned on me that I had never done a guide to Disney.
 If you know me outside of this blog, you will know that many people roll their eyes when I even mention the word, “Oh god, here she goes again!”…oops!
 I think it might of even reached the point where the word “Disney” is now banned from the office space.
 So, let us get on with A Bloggers Guide to Disney!

 This post will be based mostly on Paris experiences but I have been to other parks and tried to include them in this guide too.

 If you want the Disney Experience but do not want to pay for the price tag.

 Something a little bit fun and adds a little extra to your experience!
 Consider something like Pin Trading or deliberately going to get autographs/photos from the characters.
 It adds a little extra to the experience.
-Plus, most staff in the parks carry around a little lanyard with their favourite pins on and they will often trade.
+Also, most staff in the parks carry around a little lanyard with their favourite pins on!
+They will often trade if you ask.
 If you are new to pin trading, rare badges are often the same price as the usual ones.
 I strongly believe (read: hope) they will be worth something in the future.
 I have spent far too much money on this addiction for it to be reasonable now.
 These badges are also based off holidays, events, etc. so can make a unique gift for someone!